Wonderful Indonesia was on my wishlist for many reasons.

 India & Indonesia – Similar names not without reason

-As an Indian, you do not really feel out of place in Indonesia.
+As an Indian, you do not really feel out of place in this nation.

 The traffic is as chaotic as ours.
 Traffic rules are flexible just like here.